mvicens/typrod/README.md

 And other custom ones are permitted for a not-generic using.

 Also it is possible to shorthand it putting an array, instead of the object, following this order: `name`, `label`, `required`, `type` and the rest (in an object).
-So `['isForeign', 'foreign?', false, 'b', { customKey1: 'one', customKey2: 'two' }]` equals to `{ type: 'b', name: 'isForeign', label: 'foreign?', required: false, customKey1: 'one', customKey2: 'two' }`.
+So `['isForeign', 'foreign?', false, 'boolean', { customKey1: 'one', customKey2: 'two' }]` equals to `{ type: 'boolean', name: 'isForeign', label: 'foreign?', required: false, customKey1: 'one', customKey2: 'two' }`.

 Besides, accompanying this directive, in the same tag, `tpd-values` is placed, determining the TPD JSON values (manipulated by `fromJson` and `toJson`).
 This pure attribute is optative but its exclusion has no much sense.

 #### `tpd-prop`

-Ubicated as attribute solely on TPD containers, Typrod turns these into a repeatedly rendered element by `ng-repeat` that generates `$tpdProp` as local scope variable derived from each `tpd-data`'s item (adjusting `name` from possible alias to name and saving TPD formatted value in `value` property).
+Ubicated as attribute solely on TPD containers, Typrod turns these into a repeatedly rendered element by `ng-repeat` that generates `$tpdProp` as local scope variable derived from each `tpd-data`'s item (saving TPD formatted value in `value` property).

 If a serie of adjacent elements must to be repeated (instead of just one), substitute this directive with `tpd-prop-start` and `tpd-prop-end` as [`ng-repeat-start` and `ng-repeat-end` do](https://docs.angularjs.org/api/ng/directive/ngRepeat#special-repeat-start-and-end-points).